RBVI/chimerax-recipes/alphafold_mining/af_mining.md

 # Search AlphaFold database for transmembrane cysteines

-This is an example of searching the C elegans proteome for transmembrane proteins that have at least two nearby cysteines.
-This uses AlphaFold database predicted structures and UniProt annotations to identify transmembrane residues.
-It searches 19827 UniProt entries for C elegans, finds 5756 with annotated transmembrane regions, and then finds 783 proteins with two cysteines in the transmembrane region closer than 5 Angstroms to each other (SG to SG atom distance).
+This is an example of searching the C elegans proteome for transmembrane proteins that have at least two nearby cysteines in the membrane.
+This uses [AlphaFold database](https://alphafold.com) predicted structures and UniProt annotations to identify transmembrane residues.
+It searches 19827 [UniProt entries for C elegans](https://www.uniprot.org/proteomes/UP000001940), finds 5756 with annotated transmembrane regions, and then finds 783 proteins with two cysteines in the transmembrane region closer than 5 Angstroms to each other (SG to SG atom distance).
 The search takes 36 seconds on a Mac laptop, so it is feasible to try many variations of this kind of structural feature search in a short time.

-## UniProt Data
+## UniProt sequence annotations

 In order to make the search fast we download in advance the [UniProt annotations for all C elegans proteins](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Eukaryota/UP000001940/UP000001940_6239.xml.gz) as a single XML file (193 Mbytes).
-The [C elegans proteome](https://www.uniprot.org/proteomes/UP000001940) is described here
+The [C elegans proteome](https://www.uniprot.org/proteomes/UP000001940) is described [here](https://www.uniprot.org/proteomes/UP000001940)

     https://www.uniprot.org/proteomes/UP000001940

-and the XML file is here
+and the XML file is [here](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Eukaryota/UP000001940/UP000001940_6239.xml.gz)

     https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Eukaryota/UP000001940/UP000001940_6239.xml.gz